Document version control

 To consider a solution stable and be able to test it in Auto-Test and Try Out or Publish the Stable version, the below documents mandatorily require to have a stable version:

 - Solution Properties

 - Global Listener Ordering

 If one or more of the above documents do not have a stable version, then the solution cannot be considered stable and cannot be used for testing/publish.
-Trying to test or publish a stable solution missing a stable version in any of the above documents will lead to error messages being displayed, e.g. in the Tryout as captured in the below image.
+Trying to test/publish a stable solution missing a stable version in any of the above documents will lead to error messages being displayed, e.g. in the Try Out as captured in the below image.

-When, at least, all the mandatory documents have a stable version it is possible to use Auto-test, Tryout and also publish the stable solution.
+When at least all the mandatory documents have a stable version it is possible to use Auto-test, Try Out and Publish the stable solution.

 Edit stable version of a document

-To edit the stable version of a document, if the stable version is the latest version of the document then this is done by simply editing the document in its current version; but when the stable version is a former version of the document, this version of the document first needs to be restored (as explained above) and then changes can be applied and saved.
+To edit a stable version of a document, if the stable version is the latest version of the done is done by simply editing the document in its current version; but when the stable version is a former version of the document, this version of the document first needs to be restored (as explained above) and then the changes can be applied and saved.